 - They also prevent the development of the disease in other animals within a group deemed to be at risk from exposure to a common source of infection.

 - In areas where the disease is known to constitute a more or less continuous threat, annual vaccination of all grazers is necessary.

-- The sternly vaccine contains viable spores which produce living cells of B anthracis that lack the genes which encode the capsular material.
+- The stern vaccine contains viable spores that produce living cells of B anthracis that lack the genes which encode the capsular material.

 - Both factors II and III are immunogenic and stimulate antibody production.

 - Antibody to the receptor binding molecule (Factor-II) prevents factor I and III from acting on cells.